Seeding Change in Central Asia, Part I: Better Seed Genetics = Better Everything

 The plan?
 Develop and produce better seeds for farmers in the region.

-Now, to a farmer this is INCREDIBLE new, but to the rest of us, you might be thinking…’So what?’
+Now, to a farmer this is incredible news, but to the rest of us, you might be thinking…’So what?’

 Seed genetics sit at the very foundation of agriculture.
 They’re the ‘tech’ required to farm effectively and feed people at scale.